Search in DataGrip

-Start typing the item name, for example, the name of a file, class, or field.
+Start typing the database object name, for example, the name of a table.
 As you type, a field appears over the tool window showing the entered characters, and the selection moves to the first item that matches the specified string.
 The matching part of the string is highlighted.

-For the Database Explorer, a speed search filter is available.
+For the Database Explorer, a Speed Search filter is also available.

-(Only in Database Explorer) To switch the speed search filter on and off, click the speed search filter button ().
+(Only in Database Explorer) To toggle the Speed Search filter on and off, click the Speed Search filter button ().

 In the Search Everywhere window, if you select a table or a view and press Enter, you will see the table editor.
 If you select functions or procedures, you will see their source code.

-If you want to see an object in the database tree, select the Autoscroll from Editor option.
-This option takes priority over the settings that you have chosen previously.
+If you want to see an object in the database tree, select the Autoscroll from Editor option in the Options menu in the Database Explorer title bar.